 I went a few years ago for an animal-themed display, which was imaginative and great fun.
 In 2018, you’ll see familiar places and faces from the world of arts and entertainment including Star Wars characters and sets.
 See my article for more photos and practical tips.

-Practicalities: If you’re not doing the above tour, you need a car to get here – Fiesa Sand Sculpture Festival, Areias de Pêra (on the E524, between Pêra and Algoz), Pêra.
+Practicalities: You need a car to get here – Fiesa Sand Sculpture Festival, Areias de Pêra (on the E524, between Pêra and Algoz), Pêra.
 Open daily from March 1st to November 10th from 10 am.
 Closing time varies but in summer (15th July to 15th September) it’s open until midnight.
 Adults €9.90, children €4.90.

 11. Visit the authentic village of Alte